apc0der/P2PNetwork/README.md

 9. Now type 'java P2P' and verify that along with the host name being printed out, a neighbor list consisting of just the first host name of dcXX is also printed out.
 10. Switch over to the first terminal (of dcXX) and verify that a neighbor list was printed after 'java P2P' was run on dcYY.
 11. Repeat this process with other machines and verify that the neighbor picked by each incoming machine is random.
+12. When you are done with a particular machine, simply hit Ctrl+C to exit the process.